|

 How are workers injuries handled?

-Will there be sub-contractors.
-If so, get their names, license numbers and
+If so, get their names, license numbers and insurance certificates?

 Has the company changed their business name?
 If yes, why?